Make Mental Health support a right, not a luxury. End excruciating waiting-list in the NHS

 Why do we have such excruciating waiting lists?
 The reason is simple, there are not sufficient funds allocated to employ the already existing 45,000+ qualified workforce that can, if all employed, provide support to all on waiting lists within one single month.
 So why do many have to wait up to 3 years for support?

-The maths on this subject is straightforward but overlooked.
-Over the years and contrary to what some officials seem to report about a workforce crisis, there is no such workforce crisis, Government ‘creative’ policies plan to give added responsibilities to overworked Teachers across the country for example, by asking them to offer counselling support to students within their classrooms.
+The maths on this subject is straightforward but overlooked; contrary to what some officials seem to report about a workforce crisis within mental health, this is not accurate to the experience of thousands of qualified counsellors and psychotherapists in the country who struggle to find work and are forced to offer their services for free through years of volunteering as there are simply not sufficient funded posts- instead, Government creative policies plan to give added responsibilities to overworked Teachers across the country for example, by asking them to offer counselling support to students within their classrooms.

 We say this not only shows little empathy to the teaching profession, which is highly pressurised and has one of the highest number of people leaving the profession than any other profession in the UK, it also puts at risk the lives of those children and young people who do require professional mental and emotional health support.

 Why is it so important to offer psychological and counselling support to all on waiting lists?
 Because the journey of humanity is not an easy one and challenges us all at some point of our lives.
 We should as human beings have the right and entitlement to get support when we need it.

 It is not fair that patients are turned away when they need support, or incur in debt when having to access private therapy.
 We now hear of young people needing to have tried to commit suicide at least once before being deemed eligible for immediate support, of patients being quickly prescribed antidepressants as a quick fix instead of being offered talking therapy support.